Tweezer Bottom Bullish Reversal Candlestick Pattern

 • Trend direction: reversal and correction

-• Opposite pattern: Tweezers Top
+• Opposite pattern: Tweezer Top

-Why is this pattern called "Tweezers Bottom"?
+Why is this pattern called "Tweezer Bottom"?

-You're probably wondering where the name Tweezers Bottom pattern comes from.
+You're probably wondering where the name Tweezer Bottom pattern comes from.
 This name is given based on the outward appearance of the pattern.
 The two candlesticks in the pattern structure resemble the two ends of a tweezers.
 The wicks of the candles, close to each other or even completely equal, create balance.
 The pattern, much like tweezers grasping underneath something, indicates the end of a downward trend and the beginning of an upward movement.
-The Tweezers Bottom pattern reflects a shift in market balance and signifies buyers gaining an upper hand over sellers.
+The Tweezer Bottom pattern reflects a shift in market balance and signifies buyers gaining an upper hand over sellers.

-How to identify the Tweezers Bottom pattern?
+How to identify the Tweezer Bottom pattern?

 The "Tweezers Bottom" pattern is a formation that indicates prices are beginning to recover at bottom levels and the market is starting to change direction.
 This candlestick pattern is often observed when a downtrend is nearing its end and indicates that prices are likely to undergo a reversal to the upside.
 If we look at the structure of the Tweezers Bottom pattern, we can see that it is formed by two consecutive candlesticks: